shenwei356/kmcp/benchmarks/mock-virome-roux2016/README.md

 - MetaPhlAn, mpa_v30_CHOCOPhlAn_201901 (?), 2019-01
 - Kraken, PlusPF (2021-05-17), 2021-05-17
 - Kraken, built with the genomes same to KMCP.
+- Ganon, built with the genomes same to KMCP.

 In this benchmark, we generate metagenomic profiles with the same NCBI Taxonomy version 2021-12-06, including the gold-standard profiles.